a5221985/tutorials/Assembly/x86_assembly_programming_from_ground_up.md

 			2. Microarchitecture
 			3. Memory and cache sizes
 	2. Using simple instruction forms (instead of complex ones) to reference operand in memory
+		1. Drawback:
-		1. Drawback: Longer code and more space is used by instructions
+			1. Longer code and more space is used by instructions
+			2. May need extra instructions to preserve non-volatile registers

 ### Coding: Declaring Global Variables in C/C++ and using them in Assembly ###
+1. Topics:
+	1. Integer sizes on x86
+	2. Extra instructions
+	3. Feature: Global variable of C++ in assembly

 ### Coding: Experimenting with Conditional Codes ###

 ## Working with Arrays ##